A Popular Internet Destination Since 1996

 What Happened to “The Compleat Carry-On Traveller”?

 This site was originally known as The Compleat Carry-On Traveller.
-I discovered, however, that the emphasis on the term "carry-on" led many to believe that it was principally (or even exclusively) concerned with airline travel.
+I discovered, however, that the emphasis on the term "carry-on" led many to believe that it was primarily concerned with airline travel.
 This has never been true; if there is an abundance of air travel information here, it is only because of the popularity of that mode of transport among Internet users.
-Learning to "travel light", however, is a skill that transcends the vehicles (if any) being used.
+Learning to "travel light", however, is a skill that transcends any vehicles being used.

 Thus, in 2002, the site became simply One Bag, with its own domains (OneBag.com and OneBag.ca).
 This change also stemmed the flood of queries about the word "compleat" (which means "highly proficient").